Lovespoon

-A lovespoon is a wooden spoon decoratively carved that was traditionally presented as a gift of romantic intent.
+A lovespoon (Llwy garu) is a wooden spoon decoratively carved that was traditionally presented as a gift of romantic intent.
 The spoon is normally decorated with symbols of love, and was intended to reflect the skill of the carver.
 Due to the intricate designs, lovespoons are no longer used as functioning spoons and are now decorative craft items.

 Origins

 The lovespoon is a traditional Welsh craft that dates back to the seventeenth century.
 Over generations, decorative carvings were added to the spoon and it lost its original practical use and became a treasured decorative item to be hung on a wall.

 The earliest known dated lovespoon from Wales, displayed in the St Fagans National History Museum near Cardiff, is from 1667, although the tradition is believed to date back long before that.
 The earliest surviving example of a lovespoon worldwide originates from Germany, and is dated as 1664.

 Symbols

 The lovespoon was given to a young woman by her suitor, to prove to her father that he was capable of woodworking and providing for the woman and their future family.

 Sailors would often carve lovespoons during their long journeys, which is why anchors would often be incorporated into the carvings.

 Certain symbols came to have specific meanings: a horseshoe for luck, a cross for faith, bells for marriage, hearts for love, a wheel supporting a loved one and a lock for security, among others.
 Caged balls indicated the number of children hoped for.
-Other difficult carvings, such as chains, were as much a demonstration of the carver's skill as a symbolic meaning.
+Other difficult carvings, such as chains, were as much a demonstration of the carver's skill as they were meaningful symbols.

 Today lovespoons are given as wedding and anniversary gifts, as well as birthday, baby gifts, Christmas or Valentine's Day gifts.
 They are now mostly seen as a folk craft.